 Treatment

 Without ear mite treatment, ear mites will not, I repeat, not go away.
 Since they are also incredibly contagious, they will spread like wildfire.
 Take your cat to the vet when you first notice an ear mite infection.
-Their vet will determine the severity of the infection and prescribe medication and treatment to combat the ear mites causing your cat pain.
-Their vet will use an otoscope to inspect their ear canals safely and check if it’s safe to use drops in their ears.
-Depending on the severity of the infection, it may not be safe to use drops in the ear as medication.
+Their vet will determine the severity of the infection and prescribe ear medications and treatment to combat the ear mites causing your cat pain.
+Their vet will use an otoscope to inspect their ear canals safely and check if it’s safe to use an ear-cleaning solution or drops in their ears.
+Depending on the severity of the infection, it may not be safe to use ear drops in the ear as medication.
 A cat with a burst eardrum who gets drops put in its ear can develop permanent deafness.
-Ear mite infections, if not treated properly, can lead to other ear problems in your cat.
-It can cause a secondary ear infection like a bacterial infection or a yeast infection that may recur.
+Ear mite infections, if not treated properly, can lead to other ear problems in your cat, such as ear infections or ear disease.
+It can cause a secondary ear infection like a bacterial infection, otitis externa, or a yeast infection that may recur.

 Ear mites are annoyingly bothersome pests that spread rapidly to other parts of your cat's body and beyond.
 Humans are not affected by ear mites; however, dogs, rabbits, ferrets, and other furry pets can become afflicted by these irritating little pests.